 Staff supported people when they were referred, transferred between services, or needed physical health care.
-Staff gave examples of how people had been supported by the team for GP and Hospital appointments to ensure the person received the most appropriate support.
+We saw examples where people had been supported by the team to be able to attend hospital appointments.

 The organisation had some commissioning responsibilities to identify appropriate support and accommodation to people who used the service.
 Where an appropriate placement could not be found, this would then be escalated to the national team for their action.